PrincetonUniversity/job_defense_shield/docs/alert/gpu_model_too_powerful.md

 Below are jobs that ran on an A100 GPU on Della in the past 7 days:

-   JobID    GPU-Util GPU-Mem-Used CPU-Mem-Used  Hours 60984405     9%       2 GB         3 GB        3.4
+   JobID   Cores  GPUs GPU-Util GPU-Mem-Used-Max CPU-Mem-Used/GPU  Hours 65698718   4     1      8%          4 GB             8 GB         120
-  60984542     8%       2 GB         3 GB        3.0
+  65698719   4     1     14%          1 GB             3 GB          30
-  60989559     8%       2 GB         3 GB        2.8
+  65698720   4     1      9%          2 GB             8 GB          90

+GPU-Mem-Used-Max is the maximum GPU memory usage of the individual allocated GPUs while CPU-Mem-Used/GPU is the total CPU memory usage of the job divided by the number of allocated GPUs.

-The jobs above have a low GPU utilization and they use less than 10 GB of GPU memory and less than 32 GB of CPU memory.
+The jobs above have (1) a low GPU utilization, (2) use less than 10 GB of GPU memory, (3) use less than 32 GB of CPU memory, and (4) use 4 CPU-cores or less.
 Such jobs could be run on the MIG GPUs.
 A MIG GPU has 1/7th the performance and memory of an A100.
 To run on a MIG GPU, add the "partition" directive to your Slurm script:

-  #SBATCH --nodes=1
-  #SBATCH --ntasks=1
-  #SBATCH --cpus-per-task=1
   #SBATCH --gres=gpu:1
   #SBATCH --partition=mig

 For interactive sessions use, for example:

-  $ salloc --nodes=1 --ntasks=1 --time=1:00:00 --gres=gpu:1 --partition=mig
+  $ salloc --nodes=1 --ntasks=<N> --time=1:00:00 --gres=gpu:1 --partition=mig

 Replying to this automated email will open a support ticket with Research Computing.